 Answer:

 Whether exposure to an untrusted AF is allowed, may depend on operator policy or also on legal jurisdiction and hence is not handled by 3GPP.
 3GPP can only provide mechanisms to store sensitive information securely and to restrict access to those authorized.
-While interfacing with untrusted AFs, it is recommended to have NEF (or EES for interacting with third-party edge application servers) in place.

 2 Actions